 It’s a great choice for homeowners getting their house ready to sell.
 You will save two thirds the cost over a full re-sand and your floors will look great to potential buyers.
 New homeowners that want to change the sheen of their floor, or ensure their hardwood floors are as clean and protected as possible before moving in, are a great candidate too.

-And it’s perfect for people that have been in their homes for a number of years and want to revive their dull, lifeless hardwood floors and keep them protected so they last for decades without having to do a full re-sand.
+And it’s perfect for people that have been in their homes for a number of years and want to revive their dull, lifeless hardwood floors and keep them protected so they last for decades without having to do a complete hardwood floor restoration.

 If you’re interested in this service, request a quote and we’ll go over it with you in more detail and see if you qualify.

 Company was very focused on making sure I was completely satisfied.
 I wanted to make some changes during the process and they were very accommodating.
 My wood floors look like new!Patricia F - Newark, DE | Review on Home Advisor

 in North Wilmington